 Suppliers are expected to communicate with our central office to keep their company data current.

-Changes to addresses and some information is easily communicated to VControl@uw.edu.
-Registered UW suppliers who are regularly paid by UW and have an address change or addition do NOT need to submit the Supplier Registration Form; suppliers should contact VControl@uw.edu directly with a copy of their W-9 and explanation for the adjustment to addresses currently on file with UW.
+Changes to business addresses are easily communicated to VControl@uw.edu.
+UW suppliers who are regularly paid by UW and have an address change or addition do not need to submit the Supplier Registration Form.
+Suppliers should contact VControl@uw.edu directly with a copy of their W-9 featuring their current EIN and explanation for the adjustment to addresses currently on file with UW.
+Please note: Individuals and Sole Proprietors using an SSN as their Taxpayer Identification Number should simply email VControl@uw.edu to request address changes, and the UW team will verify the individual's identity; please do not send any correspondence including SSN via email.

-Other company changes, such as business name or Taxpayer ID Number, require a new Supplier Registration Form (online Substitute W-9) to be submitted; see our UW Supplier Registration website for more information.
+Company changes, such as changes to Taxpayer ID Number and business name (including trade names or Doing Business As names) require the submission of a new Supplier Registration Form (online Substitute IRS W-9); see our UW Supplier Registration website for more information and to begin the submission process.

 Any supplier doing business with the University via a federally-funded purchase order over $35,000 must maintain separately their profile in the System for Award Management (SAM)